Sex trafficking in Vietnam

 Sex trafficking in Vietnam is human trafficking for the purpose of sexual exploitation and slavery that occurs in the Socialist Republic of Vietnam.
 Vietnam is a source and, to a lesser extent, destination country for sexually trafficked persons.

-Sex trafficking victims in the country are from all ethnic groups in Vietnam and foreigners.
-Vietnamese citizens, primarily women and girls, have been sex trafficked into other countries in Asia and different continents.
+Sex trafficking victims in the country are from many ethnic groups in Vietnam.
+Vietnamese citizens, primarily women and girls, have been sex trafficked into other countries in Asia and there have been cases of even in different continents such as Europe.